Technique Guide: Build an Awesome Snack Board

 Even More Examples

-Because snack boards are such a go-to for us, I'm always making (and photographing!) them.
+Because snack boards are such a go-to for us, I'm always making and sharing them.
 I'll keep adding to this section moving forward, so remember to bookmark this page and check back.
-You never know what will appear!
+I hope all these grazing board ideas can provide some concepts to get you started.

-Middle Eastern snack board with colorful veggies and pita chips
+Snack board with hummus, colorful veggies, and pita chips

-Example #9: Babagahummus??
-Oh yes!
-It's the best possible marriage between hummus and baba ganoush, and you can get the recipe here.
-I designed this whole board around my Babagahummus in order to really play up the Middle Eastern vibe.
+Example #9: This "Babagahummus" is the best possible marriage between hummus and baba ganoush and you can get the recipe here.
+I designed the whole board around the dip in order to really play up the Middle Eastern vibe.
 There are a load of colorful, fresh veggies as well as pickled red onions, pita chips, almonds, and raisins.
 (For full details, see my Instagram post from September 27, 2020).

-Brunch snack board with fresh fruit and nuts
+Brunch snack board with beautiful fruit and chocolate

-Example #12: Brunch style!
-I designed this board in collaboration with Hawaiian Host to celebrate their wonderful chocolate covered macadamias.
-It includes an assortment of tropical fruits and would work great either as a casual brunch item or a light dessert.
+Example #12: Fruit and chocolate.
+This decadent sweet board includes an assortment of tropical fruits and chocolate-covered macadamia nuts.
+It would work great either as a casual brunch dish or a light dessert.
 Note how the fruit is cut in a variety of different ways to add more texture and visual intrigue to the board.
 (For full details, see my Instagram post from April 1, 2021).

 Snack board with crackers, veggies, and hummus

-Example #13: An unlikely but magical combination, this Citrus Macadamia Board is loaded with the good stuff!
+Example #13: An unlikely but magical combination, this citrusy macadamia board is loaded with great ingredients.
 Crunchy seeded crackers, fresh veggies, and a whole host of citrus provide such a great diversity of textures.
 The star of the show is a Triple Onion Macadamia Dip which I designed for Mauna Loa; you can find it on their website here.
 (For full details, see my Instagram post from August 12, 2021).

 Fall snack board with three dips and seasonal produce

-Example #15: This board is a seasonal snacking dream!
-It has a trio of dips, making it super interactive; there's my Secret Shortcut Fig Jam, a spicy pumpkin hummus, and a maple-mustard dip made from my homemade coarse-grained mustard.
+Example #15: This board is a seasonal snacking dream.
+It has a trio of dips, making it super interactive; there's my Savory Pumpkin Hummus, my very easy homemade fig jam, and a maple-mustard dip made from my homemade coarse-grained mustard.
 I also used a whole bunch of seasonal veggies, fruits, and nuts to emphasize the harvest feel.
-(For full details, see my Instagram post from October 27, 2021 for the hummus recipe and January 21, 2022 for the whole board).
+(For full details, see my Instagram post from January 21, 2022).

 Dessert snack board with fruit and chocolate

-Example #16: Another sweet board with Hawaiian Host!
-This one features their Honey Roasted Milk Chocolate Macadamias as well as an assortment of holiday-appropriate fruit: orange, red pear, persimmon, pomegranate, grapes, and cranberries!
-A board like this would work great for either brunch or dessert.
+Example #16: Another sweet board for dessert.
+This one features chocolate-covered macadamias as well as an assortment of holiday-appropriate fruit: orange, red pear, persimmon, pomegranate, grapes, and cranberries.
+A board like this would work great for a holiday gathering.

 Closing Thoughts

 And there you have it!
-All my tips, tricks, and examples to help you construct your own wonderfully unique snack board.
-Whether you make one for date night, as an appetizer for a crowd, or for a special event, this is definitely a good way to make everyone happy.
-Food that's casual, interactive, and customizable??
-Sign me up!
+All my tips, tricks, and examples to help you construct your own wonderfully unique snack board recipe.
+Whether you make one for date night, as an appetizer for a crowd, or for a special event, this is a good way to appease everyone's tastes, make the food feel approachable, and stimulate conversation.

 Share It!